google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Start with your background.

-• I chose Whisper White cardstock and brayered Bordering Blue ink (now retired, so choose another water coloured ink for your project) on one side to make the water, then Old Olive ink on the other side to make the grass.
+• I chose Basic White cardstock and brayered Bordering Blue ink (now retired, so choose another water coloured pigment ink for your project) on one side to make the water, then Old Olive ink on the other side to make the grass.

 reflections cards